- Self-wound Bobbins

-We encourage you to try them and see the difference 40% more thread makes.
+We encourage you to try them and see the difference upwards of 50% more thread makes.
 You will be sewing and quilting with fewer interruptions and can simply pop a new prewound bobbin into the bobbin case when the thread runs out.

 Our results from winding bobbins on our home sewing machines:

 - Masterpiece: 64 yds.

 - Another brand of cotton thread: 46 yds.

 - So Fine! #50: 49 yds.

 - Another brand of cotton thread: 37 yds.